What is Materials management? Objectives, Functions of Materials Management, pdf

 Value analysis is concerned with the costs added due to inefficient or unnecessary specifications and features of the products.
 It makes its contribution in the maturity stage of the product life cycle.
 At this stage research and development no longer make any positive contributions in improving the efficiency of the functions of the product or adding new functions to it.

-External transportation
+External transportation in material management:

 External transport means any of the different kinds of transport facilities used to carry goods, raw materials, people outside the manufacturing plant.
 Some of the examples are truck, aeroplane, ship, etc.

-Material handling
+Material handling:

 Material handling is the movement, protection, storage and control of materials and products throughout the manufacturing plant, warehousing, distribution, consumption and disposal.
 As a materials management process, material handling merged a wide range of manual, semi-automated and automated equipment that support logistics and make the supply chain work very easily.

-Disposal of scrap, Surplus and Absolute materials
+Disposal of scrap, Surplus and Absolute materials:

 Disposal of scrap, when handled in a creative manner, can result in big returns to the organization.
 Disposal action follows when the scrap cannot be used within the organization anymore.